inbalsilis/Defender-Policy/AMPLS/readme.md

 When assigning the policy, please set parameters:

-1.workspace region - the region of the Dafender for cloud workspace
+1.workspace region - the region of the Defender for cloud workspace

 2.Data Collection Endpoint Resource Id - the resource id from the data collection endpoint to be assigned.
 You can find it in the data collection endpoint JSON